emberjs/guides/source/ember-inspector/data.md

 ### Building a Data Custom Adapter

-If you have built your own data persistence library (as opposed to using Ember Data for example), you can build a data dapter so you can inspect your models using the data tab.
+If you have built your own data persistence library (as opposed to using Ember Data for example), you can build a data adapter so you can inspect your models using the data tab.

 You can see the documentation for the data adapter